10.0.0.1 Router Admin – Router Login

 The 10.0.0.1 IP address is a common router login for several routers.
 Learn how to access your 10.0.0.1 admin page through http://10.0.0.1 and log in to your router in order to make important changes and updates to your network.

-The 10.0 0.1 IP address is part of the Class A private IP address range.
-This is one of the most common default IP addresses in use for large networking and WiFi routers.
+The 10.0.0.1 IP address is part of the Class A private IP address range.
+This is one of the most common default IP addresses for large networks and WiFi routers.
 Because this IP class is not directly connected to the Internet, data cannot be transmitted to this IP from an outside source with an Internet connection.
-Instead, it connects between devices on a private network.
+Instead, it connects devices on a private network.

 If you're unsure of your router's IP address, it's usually the default gateway address IP address.
 This can be found by typing ipconfig at the command prompt in Windows or typing ip route | grep default in a Terminal session in MacOS.